 I started the Instagram blog originally to give people updates, but within a week I had 1 000 followers: people I didn’t even know, and I realised how many people cared.
 People now say I’m helping them with their own problems and it’s pretty cool.
 I’ve got over 4 000 followers now.
 And I’m doing those talks to show people that there’s life after…. whatever.

+I’m now training with the para-rowing squad of British Rowing.
 I always get excited by the fact that when I go to sleep there’s going to be a new day.
-Apart from getting through the second year of medical school, my new goal is to take part in the 2020 London Marathon.

-My university rugby club posted that I had had ‘a life-changing injury’.
+My university rugby club, for which I was playing at the time that I sustained my injury, posted that I had had ‘a life-changing injury’.
 But I said to Mom, ‘This isn’t going to be a life-changing injury.
 I’m going to make this an injury that changes lives.’